 The next track that needs to be mentioned is the song “Lose It All”.
 This is one of the singles off of the album.
 Staying true to the heaviness of the band’s music, the song also contains a good amount of keyboard work and electronics from Matt Litwin.
 Litwin’s electronics add some orchestration to the music.
 The song also features the sound of dj scratching, giving the track a strong Alternative Rock feel.

 It is Matt Litwin’s use of technology and keys that gives the music of Bulletproof Messenger its unique approach.
 While many people would end up overusing the technology and ultimately overpowering the music, Litwin uses the keyboards and percussion sparingly, which enhances the music instead of burying it.

 Given the fact that the history of Bulletproof Messenger included the initial time period in which the band existed as strictly instrumental, it is nice to hear the band include a few instances where they return to those origins of the makeup of the band.
-The track “DLD” is a great instrumental passage that works as an introduction to the album’s title track of “Arm Yourself”.
+Those origins return on the track “DLD” “DLD” is a great instrumental passage created with the use of keyboards that works as an introduction to the album’s title track of “Arm Yourself”.